spicahan/extio_qmx/README.md

 Download the `extio_qmx.dll` file [here](https://github.com/spicahan/extio_qmx/releases/download/v0.1/extio_qmx.dll) or build it from source.
 Place the `extio_qmx.dll` file inside the N1MM Logger+ installation directory (usually it's `C:\Program Files (x86)\N1MM Logger+`).

+### CW-R and CW offset

+By default, the file is using offset of 700Hz in upper sideband.
+You can configure it to use CW-R (lower sideband) and a different offset.
+The configuration is done by renaming the file.
+The syntax is to add a string of `cw_` or `cwr_` followed by `xxxhz` in the filename.
+They need to be all lower case.
+For example
+* if you want to use 600Hz as offset but not CW-R, you can rename the file to be `extio_qmx_cw_600hz.dll`.
+* if you want to use 500Hz and CW-R, you can rename the file to be `extio_qmx_cwr_500hz.dll`.

+### Pay attention to CW-R

+If you want to use CW-R, you need to configure it in QMX.
+In addition, you need to make sure N1MM Logger+ is also configured to use CW-R, otherwise the spectrum display frequency mark will be off.
+To toggle between CW and CW-R in N1MM Logger+, press `Ctrl-Alt-R`.

 Disconnect your QMX from your computer first.
 Enable your QMX's I/Q mode and restart it.
 Reconnect QMX to your computer.
 Make sure it's in CW mode, not Digi.

 Follow the N1MM Logger+ configuration instructions: [N1MM SDR Server – For radios with Extio dll support – THIS IS THE PREFERRED METHOD FOR SDRPlay and Airspy HF+/Discovery SDRs](https://n1mmwp.hamdocs.com/manual-windows/spectrum-display-window/#n1mm-sdr-server-for-radios-with-extio-dll-support-this-is-the-preferred-method-for-sdrplay-and-airspy-hf-discovery-sdrs).